Julen Lopetegui! The new man in the Madrid dugout

 If there was ever any World Cup competition that Madridistas will follow with keen interest, it should be Russia 2018.
 Why?
 In comes Julen Lopetegui!

-This is due to the fact that the man at the managerial helm of the La Furia Roja will be the one on the touchline at the Santiago Bernabeu and other venues in a few weeks and possibly the next three years.
+This is due to the fact that the man at the managerial helm of La Furia Roja will be the one on the touchline at the Santiago Bernabeu in a few weeks and possibly the next three years.

 What has he achieved in football management?
 What prestige has he garnered in the game?
 Well, these questions would have been brooded on when Zinedine Zidane was appointed as manager, although he had the added advantage of being a legend at the Bernabeu.
 We know how it ended.

 Others have tried such moves and it worked, and Real Madrid are no strangers to the move either.
 They tried it with Zidane, it worked.
 Barcelona tried it with Pep Guardiola, it also worked.

-This is no criticism of the man’s performances in the past, but it’s a fact that he failed to cut it at Porto for two seasons on the domestic scene from 2014 to 2016 before his departure from the club.
+This is no criticism of the man’s performances in the past, but it’s a fact that he failed to meet demands at Porto for two seasons on the domestic scene from 2014 to 2016 before his departure from the club.
 It’s a fact that his only managerial triumphs are with age-grade Spanish teams.

-All eyes will be on the brand of football to be adopted by Lopetegui’s Spanish side, their dominance in games, their attacking and defensive strengths, their character, aggression as well as the attitude they put up when the going gets tough.
+All eyes will be on the brand of football to be adopted by Lopetegui’s Spanish side, their dominance in games, their attacking and defensive strengths, their character, and the attitude they will put up when the going gets tough.

 Lopetegui has the chance to work with a good number of key opposition players and will definitely be taking notes on how to exploit the weaknesses they show in his Spanish side when he takes charge at the Madrid dugout.
 Hopefully, the decision by the Madrid hierarchy pays off as they expect.

 Meanwhile, eyes will be on how he handles Cristiano Ronaldo’s attacking threat when Spain face Portugal in the competition.
 Funny enough, he and Ronaldo might not be getting off to a good start as they’ll be opponents at the World Cup.
 That’s humor though.

 Welcome, Julen Lopetgui!
-To the Santiago Bernabeu!